melnx/qtSync/README.md

 qtSync directive for Angular.js lets you sync the collection iterated by ng-repeat with other users/clients.

-This example implements a chat room with minimal amounts of code.
+This example implements a chat room with 0 network

 ```html